-Singers on Stage Youth Ambassadors Ensembles at Glendale Centre Theatre Parent-Participant Handbook
+Singers on Stage Youth Ambassadors at Glendale Centre Theatre Parent-Student Handbook

 Training in voice technique, song interpretation, movement, acting and life skills important to any field.
 The groups will perform on stage at Glendale Centre Theatre and for private and community events throughout the year!
-Sign up and pay by August 21 and get an EARLY BIRD special $150/month and 10% off semester and annual payment plans.
+Register now!

 Glendale Centre Theatre – 324 N. Orange Street, Glendale, CA 91203

 BY SUBMITTING A SELF TAPE VIDEO AT THAT LINK.

 (See LIVE audition instructions below)

 No worries, if you have already talked to me by phone or in person, or if you do not have a photo, resume or self tape, or you have other questions, email SingersOnStageLA@gmail.com or call 818-220-6337

 “First Act” – Age 6-9 | “Applause” – Age 10-13 | “Encore” – Age 14-18